Skip to main content

 VILLASfpga

-VILLASfpga interconnects simulators and devices under test (DUT) for hardware-in-the loop simulation using hard real-time capable interfaces.
+VILLASfpga interconnects simulators and devices under test (DUT) for hardware-in-the-loop simulation using hard real-time-capable interfaces.
 VILLASfpga can guarantee fixed latencies in the nanosecond range.
-VILLASfpga is using Xilinx' FPGA evaluation boards to interfaces such devices to each other and to the Linux host system via PCIexpress.
+VILLASfpga uses Xilinx FPGA evaluation boards to interface such devices with each other and with the Linux host system via PCI Express.

 It implements intellectual property (IP) cores for connecting:

-VILLASfpga can be configured to connect these interfaces in an arbitrary fashion without the need of generating a new bitstream.
-This is realized by using a software configurable switch in the FPGA fabric.
+VILLASfpga can be configured to connect these interfaces in an arbitrary fashion without the need to generate a new bitstream.
+This is realized by using a software-configurable switch in the FPGA fabric.

-VILLASfpga is based on ARM's AXI-4 Stream interfaces and therefore relying on Xilinx's Vivado toolchain.
-This limits the the range of supported FPGA families to Virtex 6, 7 and the newer Ultrascale devices.
+VILLASfpga is based on ARM's AXI-4 Stream interfaces and therefore relies on Xilinx's Vivado toolchain.
+This limits the range of supported FPGA families to Virtex 6, 7, and the newer Ultrascale devices.
 Bitstreams for the Xilinx VC707 FPGA evaluation board are available upon request.

 Repositories

-The VILLASfpga project is splitted into two Git repositories:
+The VILLASfpga project is split into two Git repositories:

 Building